 After the readerhead is attached to the readerhead mounting bracket, do not move the machine axis until the shipping brackets are removed.
-This will break the readerhead.
+This will

 7.7.2 Y Axis Scale Installation

 1. Install the readerhead mounting bracket to the side of the saddle.